Supervisor Scott Wiener announced his candidacy for the State Senate, today.

 “While we are fortunate to live in a region filled with opportunity and resources, San Francisco and the entire Bay Area are facing significant challenges that will shape our lives for years to come.
 Our challenge is how we manage those resources so everyone benefits,” Wiener said in a statement.
 “I will fight for better and more reliable transportation, more housing for people of all income levels, improved open space and parks, innovative approaches to our very real environmental challenges, and broad access to affordable, quality health care and public education.”

-His potential political opponents in the senate race are Supervisors Jane Kim and David Campos and possibly former-Assemblyman Tom Ammiano, though sources tell the San Francisco Examiner that Ammiano is leaning towards not running.
+His potential, rumored political opponents in the senate race are Supervisors Jane Kim, David Campos and possibly former-Assemblyman Tom Ammiano, though sources tell the San Francisco Examiner that Ammiano is leaning towards not running.

 Ammiano would be a strong opponent for Wiener.
 A poll in April by David Binder Associates and paid for by the Harvey Milk LGBT Democratic Club shows Ammiano leading with 41 percent approval of likely voters, with Wiener trailing at 27 percent and 22 percent undecided.